shinychoes/Vision/UI_UX/README.md

 What this folder includes:
 - `screen_ratio_schema.json` — JSON example describing a screen profile and the computed one-screen budget
 - `budget.py` — Core functions to compute budgets, show progress bars, and naive summarization
+- `token_utils.py` — Optional helpers for token-aware budgets and token/character estimates
 - `demo_cli.py` — Terminal demo to compute budgets and print a one-screen formatted summary for sample screen sizes; no JavaScript required
 - `test_budget.py` — pytest unit tests for the `compute_budget` and `naive_summarize` utilities
+- `test_token_utils.py` — pytest unit tests for the token utilities
+- `requirements.txt` — Development and test dependencies for this module

 How to run the demo (Python only):